tapyu/to-rm-courses/numerical-methods/README.md

 - Chapra, S., 2011.
 Applied Numerical Methods with MATLAB for Engineers and Scientists.
 McGraw Hill.

 Other sources:
 - Kreyszig, E., Stroud, K. and Stephenson, G., 2008.
-Advanced engineering mathematics: ODEs (Part A, chap 1-6) and PDE (chapter 12)
+Advanced engineering mathematics: For analytical solution of ODEs (Part A, chap 1-6) and PDE (chapter 12).
 - Goodfellow, I., Bengio, Y. and Courville, A., 2016.
 Deep learning.
-MIT press: Only the part about automatic differentiation (sec 6.5.9)
+MIT press: Only the part about automatic differentiation (sec 6.5.9).

+## Numerical methods summary

+- [Root-finding problems][30]: How to find the roots of a function?
+- [ODE- and PDE-based problems][31]: Given a ODE/PDE, how to solve it.
+The solutions to ordinary differential equations (ODEs) can be broadly categorized into two main types: analytical solutions and numerical solutions.
+  - **Analytical/closed-form solution**: Exact mathematical expressions that represent the solution to the differential equation.
+Examples include $x(t) = \cos(t)$ for $x + x' = 0$.
+Analytical solutions often involve systematic methods and techniques such as separation of variables, integrating factors, variation of parameters, Laplace transforms, and others.
+For a more in-depth solution review, see Erwin Kreyszig, part A and C.
+  - **Numerical solution**: Provide an approximation to the solution by discretizing the domain and using iterative methods.
+Examples include Euler's method, Runge-Kutta methods, and finite difference methods.
+The algorithms shown here falls in this approach.
+  The key factor that determines which solution one should follow is the problem complexity.
+If the problem is simple and fall into certain class of ODE problems (e.g., separable ODEs, exact ODEs, linear ODEs, homogeneous and inhomogeneous ODEs, etc), we may solve it analytically.
+However, **differential equations such as those used to solve real-life problems may not necessarily be directly solvable, i.e. do not have closed form solutions.
+Instead, solutions can be approximated using numerical methods.**
+- Linear systems problems: Direct and iterative methods to solve linear systems.
+- Curve fitting:

-## Useful resouces
+## Packages
+- **Root-finding functions** (see Part II on Chapra, chapter 6 and 7)
-- [Awesome STEM academy].
+  - [`Roots.jl`][7]:
+    - Bisection-like algorithms (the most classic bracket method, see section 5.4)
+      - See this [tutorial][16]
+    - Newton's method
-- Packages:
+      - See this [tutorial][15]
+    - Chebyshev (it does not have on Chapra)
+    - Schroder (it does not have on Chapra)
+    - QuadraticInverse (it does not have on Chapra)
 - **ODE-based problems** (see Part VI on Chapra)
   - [`DifferentialEquations.jl`][1]: Numerically solving differential equations written in `julia`.
 See [all ODE solvers][8]; [recommendation for each situation][9]
     - Runge-Kutta Methods (see 22.4 on Chapra and [wiki][19])